tikv/rfcs/text/2018-09-17-schedule-limit.md

     The maximum summary of cost of running operators for each store.

 We can also allow to customize following configurations to better fit special needs.
-(Tests are needed to decide if each of them is worth making configurable)
+(Tests are needed to decide if each of them is worth being made configurable)

 * StoreMaxScheduleCost